View on GitHub

 I promised we would learn by doing, so let’s start by getting yourself some Azure.
 In the first exercise, you’ll put that new knowledge to use and set up the Azure Subscription.
 You will use it for the activities in the coming chapters and modules.
 By default, we will use the Free tier for our learning purposes.
 The credits you get from Microsoft should be sufficient to complete all exercises, and the 30-day limit should provide a motivating sense of urgency.
 You might use the Azure Pass in a classroom setting, but I will keep assuming that we process with the free offering in the instructions.

-I strongly recommend creating a new Microsoft account for whichever option we use, Free Account or Azure Pass.
-You might already have one, and it might even be eligible for the free tier.
+I strongly recommend creating a new Microsoft account and using the Azure free tier.
+You might already have an existing Microsoft account, and it might even be eligible for the free tier.
 However, we will be configuring tenant-level policies in some exercises, and you could lock yourself out.
 To stay safe, I advise having a dedicated account for learning.

 1. Use a private browser window - we want to ensure you don’t sign up with an existing Microsoft or a Work/School account.